Here are a few great tips to bear in mind when creating your company logo

 Keep It Simple

 Of course, you should always make sure that your logos are nice and simple.
-An over the top logo will be useless most of the time as it can be too complex to be understood, or too flash to be taken legitimately.
+An over-the-top logo will be useless most of the time as it can be too complex to be understood, or too flashy to be taken legitimately.